satunr/COVID-19/README.md

 6. Homeless feature is the number of homeless individuals (normalized by the population of a state) [6] (filename: source/Data_homeless.xlsx, feature name: Homeless, Normalized Homeless)

-7. Total cases (and death) of COVID-19 tested positive individuals (normalized by the population of a state) [7] (filename: source/Data_covid_total.xlsx, feature name: Total Cases, Normalized cases, Total Death, Normalized deaths)
+7. Total cases (and  deaths) of COVID-19 is the number of individuals tested positive and dead (normalized by the population of a state)[7] (filename: source/Datacovidtotal.xlsx, feature name: Total cases, Normalized cases, Total death, Normalized deaths).

-8. Infected score and death score (scale 0 - 6) is obtained by normalizing total cases and deaths of a state by the sum of infected and death across all states (feature name: Infected Score, Death Score)
+8. Infected score and death score is obtained by rounding normalized total cases and deaths to a discrete value between 0 and 6 (feature name: Infected Score, Death Score).

 9. Death-to-Infected discrepancy is a feature measuring impact of death, calculated as: